DreamOfTheRedChamber/leetcode/README.md

 }
 // invoking functions based on index i
 ```
-* dp
+##### Types <a id="algo-recursion-types"></a>

-##### Tree-based recursion <a id="algorithms-recursion-tree-based"></a>
+* Tree-based recursion <a id="algo-recursion-tree-based"></a>
   - One of the key problems resulting from TreeNode definition is that TreeNode has no info about its parent node.
 But to resolve a tree-based problem, it is usually required to combine child and parent information.
   - Two basic strategies to solve this problem
     + Pass parent node as an input argument to child recursive function, then resolve problem inside child function.
 This approach usually needs some global variables, as discussed before.
     + Solve children recursive functions first, then resolve problem inside parent function.
 This approach usually needs some complex return value types, as discussed before.
 ```java
 // pass parent node as an input argument to child public void  firstApproach( TreeNode currNode, TreeNode parentNode, int[] longestPath )